John Guillermin: Later career

-He was replaced on Sahara (1983) by Andrew McLaglen.
+Guillermin was replaced on Sahara (1983) by Andrew McLaglen.
 There were two attempts to repeat the success of King Kong: Sheena (1984) and King Kong Lives (1986).
 Sheena starred Tanya Roberts who recalled: "John screams until you get it right.
 He shouted at me to be 'honest’, and he wouldn't let up until I was.
 I'd be upset, but I worked harder until he was satisfied.
-He did his research, and he got sustained performances out of all of us.”
+He did his research, and he got sustained performances out of all of us."
 Her co-star Ted Wass said Gullermin was "a tough cookie and uncompromising in his vision.
 He either says 'That's a pile of crap and it won't be in my picture' or he goes for it.
 I think John...takes fantastic stories and then grounds them in a reality he finds a lot of time in the geographic locations."

 Guillermin's son Michael-John died in a car accident during the making of Sheena.
 Guillermin was still grieving while making King Kong Lives.
 He occasionally left the set halfway through a day's shooting to go sailing.
 After one argument with the production staff, he stayed away for days.
 Filming was completed by uncredited, 21-year-old documentary film-maker Charles McCracken.
 Guillermin's last film was The Tracker (1988), a TV western starring Kris Kristofferson.
 For TV, he was one of the directors on La Révolution française: Les Années lumière (1989).